shivaph/video_stream_processor/README.md

 # Copyright (c) 2025 Shiva Hanumanthaiah
 # All rights reserved.

+Project Title: Live Video Stream Processor

+Please refer to the following snapshot image file (that is found in this repository) for the WebUI interface design related details:

+screen_shot_webcam_prj.png

 This project implements the following requirements using Python programming language:

 1. Accept webcam feed as input.
-Note: Since the programmatic access to webcam on Laptop is laborious and resource intensive, I have developed a "Live webcam simulation" as part of this project.
+Note: Since the programmatic access to the webcam on most of the Laptops is laborious and resource intensive, I have developed a "Live webcam simulation" as part of this project.

 2. Retrieve video stream from the webcam, this should include fps, video source, frame dimensions.